 That post prompted this fun teal pumpkin Halloween craft.
 The Teal Pumpkin Project is a great way to let trick or treaters know that your house is allergy-friendly.
 Putting a teal pumpkin on your doorstep means you have non-food treats available, such as glow sticks or small toys.
 This simple act promotes inclusion for trick-or-treaters with food allergies or other conditions.

 This craft is pretty inexpensive to make.
 I did buy the teal craft pumpkin but literally raided my craft closet for the other Halloween embellishments.
 If you can’t find a teal pumpkin, you can paint one.
 Either way works!

-Here is how to make a Teal Pumpkin Treat Holder
+Here is how to make a Teal Pumpkin Treat Holder for Halloween